finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

     # opts.total_timeout_ms = 30_000

     # uncomment the below to use an api client factory with overrides
-    # api_client_factory = ApiClientFactory(opts=opts)
+    # api_client_factory = SyncApiClientFactory(opts=opts)

-    api_client_factory = ApiClientFactory()
+    api_client_factory = SyncApiClientFactory()

-    # Enter a context with an instance of the ApiClientFactory to ensure the connection pool is closed after use
+    # Enter a context with an instance of the SyncApiClientFactory to ensure the connection pool is closed after use
-    async with api_client_factory:

     # Create an instance of the API class
     api_instance = api_client_factory.build(TransactionPortfoliosApi)
     scope = 'scope_example' # str | The scope of the transaction portfolio.
     code = 'code_example' # str | The code of the transaction portfolio.
 Together with the scope this               uniquely identifies the portfolio. effective_at = 'effective_at_example' # str | The valuation (pricing) effective datetime or cut label (inclusive) at which to evaluate the cashflows.
 This determines whether cashflows are evaluated in a historic or forward looking context and will, for certain models, affect where data is looked up.
 For example, on a swap if the effectiveAt is in the middle of the window, cashflows before it will be historic and resets assumed to exist where if the effectiveAt  is before the start of the range they are forward looking and will be expectations assuming the model supports that.
 There is evidently a presumption here about availability of data and that the effectiveAt is realistically on or before the real-world today. (optional) window_start = 'window_start_example' # str | The lower bound effective datetime or cut label (inclusive) from which to retrieve the cashflows.
 There is no lower bound if this is not specified. i.e. uses minimum date-time (optional) window_end = 'window_end_example' # str | The upper bound effective datetime or cut label (inclusive) from which to retrieve the cashflows.
 The upper bound defaults to 'max date' if it is not specified (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the portfolio.
 Defaults to return the latest version               of each transaction if not specified. (optional) filter = 'filter_example' # str | Expression to filter the result set.
 For example, to return only transactions with a transaction type of 'Buy', specify \"type eq 'Buy'\".
 For more information about filtering LUSID results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) recipe_id_scope = 'recipe_id_scope_example' # str | The scope of the given recipeId (optional) recipe_id_code = 'recipe_id_code_example' # str | The code of the given recipeID (optional) exclude_unsettled_trades = True # bool | If absent or set to true, unsettled trades will be excluded from the result set.
 If set to false, cashflows will returned based on trade date - more specifically, cashflows from any unsettled trades will be included in the results. (optional) (default to True)

     try:
         # uncomment the below to set overrides at the request level
-            # api_response = await api_instance.get_upsertable_portfolio_cash_flows(scope, code, effective_at=effective_at, window_start=window_start, window_end=window_end, as_at=as_at, filter=filter, recipe_id_scope=recipe_id_scope, recipe_id_code=recipe_id_code, exclude_unsettled_trades=exclude_unsettled_trades, opts=opts)
+        # api_response =  api_instance.get_upsertable_portfolio_cash_flows(scope, code, effective_at=effective_at, window_start=window_start, window_end=window_end, as_at=as_at, filter=filter, recipe_id_scope=recipe_id_scope, recipe_id_code=recipe_id_code, exclude_unsettled_trades=exclude_unsettled_trades, opts=opts)

         # GetUpsertablePortfolioCashFlows: Get upsertable portfolio cash flows.
-            api_response = await api_instance.get_upsertable_portfolio_cash_flows(scope, code, effective_at=effective_at, window_start=window_start, window_end=window_end, as_at=as_at, filter=filter, recipe_id_scope=recipe_id_scope, recipe_id_code=recipe_id_code, exclude_unsettled_trades=exclude_unsettled_trades)
+        api_response = api_instance.get_upsertable_portfolio_cash_flows(scope, code, effective_at=effective_at, window_start=window_start, window_end=window_end, as_at=as_at, filter=filter, recipe_id_scope=recipe_id_scope, recipe_id_code=recipe_id_code, exclude_unsettled_trades=exclude_unsettled_trades)
         pprint(api_response)

     except ApiException as e:
         print("Exception when calling TransactionPortfoliosApi->get_upsertable_portfolio_cash_flows: %s\n" % e)

-asyncio.run(main())
+main()
 ```

 ### Parameters